How to Take An Effective Mental Health Day

 Ready to try it?

 A mental health day doesn’t have to be “productive” in any traditional sense—the goal is to regulate, restore, and reconnect with yourself.
-Here are some ways to shape the day so it actually feels supportive instead of like another to-do list:
+Here are some ways to shape the day so it actually feels supportive instead of like another to-do on your list:

 Regulate your nervous system early